 The Trustees have evaluated this project using the threshold and additional screening criteria developed to select restoration projects and concluded that this project is consistent with and meets the objectives of these selection factors.
-This type and scale of project will effectively provide appropriate compensation for pinnipeds injured as a result of the spill, and the Trustees have therefore selected this project as a preferred alternative.
+This type and scale of project will effectively provide appropriate compensation for pinnipeds injured as a result of the spill, and the Trustees have therefore selected this project.